PyO3/maturin/Readme.md

 ## Code

 The main part is the pyo3-pack library, which is completely documented and should be well integratable.
 The accompanying `main.rs` takes care username and password for the pypi upload and otherwise calls into the library.

-Without the `upload` and `password-storage` features, pyo3-pack itself is manylinux compliant (and has much less dependencies).

 There are three different examples, which are also used for integration testing: `get_fourtytwo` with pyo3 bindings, `points` crate with cffi bindings and `hello-world` as a binary.
 The `sysconfig` folder contains the output of `python -m sysconfig` for different python versions and platform, which is helpful during development.